daansari/iOS-Image-Upload-Project/README.md

 Upload-iOS
 ==========

-Companion iOS App for uploading images and related data to the rails server which is in upload-project repository
+Companion iOS App for uploading images and related data to the rails server which is in Rails-Image-Upload-Project repository